john-rodewald/ekg-core/Tutorial.md

 Sampling GC statistics is also more efficient if done in "bulk", as the run-time system provides a function to sample all GC statistics at once.

-A set of metrics can be sampled atomically if
+A group of metrics can be sampled atomically if

 - their values are all derived from the same, shared value via pure functions, and